dannyhines/reddit-time-capsule/README.md

 # Reddit Time Capsule

+*After finishing this, I created [Reddit Time Machine](https://github.com/danielchines/reddit-time-capsule) that's a slightly updated version of this web app written with NextJS and deployed with Vercel.*

 ### See what the internet was talking about on a random day in the past decade.

 [Check it out](https://reddit-time-capsule.com/)